KyleBurney/satellite-map-viewer/README.md

 # Satellite Visualizer

-A real-time satellite tracking application that consumes Kafka events from the satellite-tracker app and displays satellite positions on an interactive map.
+A real-time satellite tracking application that consumes Kafka events from [satellite-tracking-kafka-producer](https://github.com/KyleBurney/satellite-tracking-kafka-producer) and displays satellite positions on an interactive map.

 ## Architecture

 - **Backend**: Node.js server with Kafka consumer and WebSocket server
 - **Frontend**: React app with Leaflet maps for visualization
 - **Communication**: WebSocket for real-time updates from backend to frontend
+- **Serialization**: Apache Avro for serializing Kafka events

 ## Prerequisites